andrewstarritt/quaternion/README.md

 The choice of aligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitrary.
-However for Python, j is the natural choice, and then the following, bar any rounding errors, will hold true:
+However for Python, j is the natural choice and then the following, bar any rounding errors, will hold true for any complex value z:

     Quaternion(z) = Quaternion(str(z))